-An investment can be made in the underlying funds directly rather than through the trust.
+An investment can be made in the underlying funds held by the trust directly rather than through the trust.
 These direct investments can be made without paying the sales charge, operating expenses and organizational costs of the trust.

 The Securities and Exchange Commission has not approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus.
 Any representation to the contrary is a criminal offense.